sap-tutorials/Tutorials/tutorials/cp-mlf-rest-similarity-text/cp-mlf-rest-similarity-text.md

 [ACCORDION-BEGIN [Step](The Text Feature Extraction Service)]

-Similarly to the Face Feature Extraction or the Image Feature Extraction service, the Text Feature Extraction service extracts a vector of features out of an input text.
+Similarly to the Face Feature Extraction or the Text Feature Extraction service, the Text Feature Extraction service extracts a vector of features out of an input text.

 This is the list of accepted file extensions: